cs207-project-group4/cs207-FinalProject/docs/implementation.rst

 Samely, Var2.gradient will contain the gradient of the function ``x-->Block2(Block1(x))`` evaluated at the point x=Var0.data

+The main method of a variable is ``.compute_gradients()`` : it allows the `gradient` attribute of a variable to be propperly defined.
+In reverse mode, it triggers the reverse gradient flow, as we will see.

+In forward mode, even if the gradients are computed on the fly, we need to call the compute_gradients() method, as it allows to handle the case where you have several input nodes.
+See below.

 **Initialization**

 This package handles vector functions, meaning that it can compute gradients of function from Rn to Rp.
 Hence, the .gradient attribute is not a gradient, but rather a Jacobian matrix.